-NOTE: Any grant aid above includes grant or scholarship aid from the federal government, state/local government, or the institution.
+NOTE: Any grant aid above includes grant or scholarship aid from the federal government, statel/local government, or the institution.
 Federal grants includes Pell grants and other federal grants.
 Any loans includes federal loans and other loans to students.
-For details on how students are counted for financial aid reporting, see Cohort Determination in the Methodological Notes at the end of this report.
+For details on how students are counted for financial aid reporting, see Cohort Determination in the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2012-13, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2013-14, Student Financial Aid component.